What Is A USDA REAP Grant?

 Two groups can apply for REAP benefits: rural small businesses in eligible locations and agricultural producers who earn at least 50% of their gross annual income from farming operations.

-1. Rural Small Business:
+1. If You Are A Rural Small Business:

 A rural location is defined as anywhere with less than 50,000 people.
 If you are in a rural area, it doesn’t matter what your business is.
 It could be a clothing boutique, hardware store, or Blacksmithing shop.
 It is important to note that agricultural producers may be in rural or non-rural locations.